openmc-dev/openmc/docs/source/releasenotes/notes_0.6.1.rst

 New Features
 ------------

-- Coarse mesh finite difference acceleration no longer requires PETSc
+- Coarse mesh finite difference (CMFD) acceleration no longer requires PETSc
 - Statepoint file numbering is now zero-padded
 - Python scripts now compatible with Python 2 or 3
 - Ability to run particle restarts in fixed source calculations